Overview

 Students will have access to equipment housed in the PPSL “mini Cage” as well as equipment from the RTVF Cage, depending on each student’s individual authorization level.
 Class time will be dedicated to learning equipment that is unique to the PPSL Cage.
 A $50 refundable deposit is required and all regular Cage policies apply.
 PPSL students may use their project funds to rent additional equipment from a rental house.

 Each student will develop their individual short project, but collaborating and crewing on their peers’ projects is highly encouraged.
-The goal is to develop a supportive and collaborative environment together that encourages creative exploration.
-We prefer a small footprint for PPSL projects and are not able to support large scale projects.
+The goal is to develop a supportive and collaborative environment that encourages creative exploration.
+We prefer a small footprint for PPSL projects and the lab is not able to support large scale projects.

 Application Timeline and Process